ibm-cloud-docs/instructlab/data-generate.md

 Complete the following steps to generate data from your taxonomy.
 [Learn more about what data generation is](/docs/{{site.data.keyword.subcollection}}?topic={{site.data.keyword.subcollection}}-faq#faq-data-gen).

-Data cannot be augmented, curated, or manually uploaded to train the model.
-Use this task to generate the data.
-{: restriction}

 ## Prerequisites
 {: #data-generate-pre}

 1. [Install the `ilab` CLI plug-in](/docs/{{site.data.keyword.subcollection}}?topic={{site.data.keyword.subcollection}}-cli-install).{: cli}
 1. [Prepare your taxonomy](/docs/{{site.data.keyword.subcollection}}?topic={{site.data.keyword.subcollection}}-getting-started#taxonomy).